Course code VidZ6010

 3. Development of practical works takes place in the auditorium.
 The descriptive part of the submitted paper (work), the graphic material and its design should be performed independently, following the requirements of guidelines for the student research paper (work) and other instructions.

-1. General.
-The evaluation of the study course depends on the sum of points obtained during the semester, tests and practical work.
-A maximum of 100 points can be obtained, corresponding to 10 points.
+1. General Information.
+The course grade depends on the total points accumulated during the semester from tests and practical assignments.
+A maximum of 100 points can be earned, corresponding to a grade of 10.

-a. two formal tests, up to 10 points can be obtained in each (maximum 20 points);
+a.
+Two tests, with up to 10 points each (maximum 20 points in total);

-b. four practical works, up to 10 points can be obtained in each (maximum 40 points);
+b.
+Four practical assignments, with up to 10 points each (maximum 40 points in total);

-c. two seminars, up to 10 points can be obtained in each (maximum 20 points);
+c.
+Two seminars, with up to 10 points each (maximum 20 points in total);

 e.
-Practical works in the e-studies system have been submitted within the deadlines (maximum 10 points).
+Submission of practical assignments in the e-learning system by the specified deadlines (maximum 10 points).

 1. Singh P. V., Frevert D. K. Watershed Models.
 New York: Taylor&Francis, 2006.
 653 p.